ComputerRL: Scaling End-to-End Online Reinforcement Learning for Computer Use Agents: The Framework

-This automated methodology substantially lowers the manual effort required, enabling the creation of application-specific API sets with minimal human intervention.
-As a result, the barrier for users to develop APIs for diverse applications is significantly reduced.
-We have developed API sets for multiple commonly used default applications in Ubuntu and integrated them into our Ubuntu virtual machine environment, where their effectiveness has been empirically validated through experiments.
+This methodology enables the creation of application-specific APIs with minimal human intervention.
+We have developed API sets for multiple Ubuntu applications and validated their effectiveness through experiments.
+Detailed API development workflow is provided in Appendix~\ref{apdx:api_construction}.
+The agent action space and prompt formulation are detailed in Appendix~\ref{apdx:action_space} and~\ref{apdx:agent_prompt}.